Washer

-It is best to replace the washing machine with blow-proof washing machine hoses, but first clean and lubricate the washing machine shut-off valves.
-You should do this every spring.
-Dirt can accumulate on the valve stems and restrict their movement.
-Turning the valves once in a while throughout the year also helps make sure they are not seizing.
+It’s best to replace your washing machine hoses with blow-proof ones for added safety.
+Before doing this, clean and lubricate the shut-off valves every spring.
+Dirt can build up on the valve stems and restrict their movement.
+Turning the valves occasionally throughout the year also helps prevent them from seizing.

-To avoid a mess, it is a good idea to drain the hoses once they are disconnected.
-When connecting the new hoses, make sure each hose goes from the correct temperature valve to the correct intake nozzle on the machine.
-Once everything is connected, turn on the water and check for leaks.
+To avoid a mess, drain the hoses once they are disconnected.
+When connecting the new hoses, ensure each hose is connected from the correct temperature valve to the corresponding intake nozzle on the machine.
+After connecting, turn on the water and check for leaks.

 Regularly cleaning and maintaining your dishwasher can keep it running smoothly and can provide you with spotless dishes every time you run it.